 About the Author:

-John Bornschein is the Vice Chairman of the National Day of Prayer Task Force and Senior Pastor of Calvary Fellowship Fountain Valley church.
-At 38 years of age, he and his wife, Brandi, have 5 children and together they have served in ministry for more than 20 years.
+John Bornschein is the former Vice Chairman of the National Day of Prayer Task Force and is currently the Senior Pastor of Calvary Fellowship Fountain Valley church.
+John and his wife, Brandi, have 5 children and together they have served in ministry for more than 20 years.
 To learn more, visit www.NationalDayofPrayer.org

 1 Jennifer Kennedy Dean, Heart’s Cry: Principles of Prayer (Birmingham: New Hope Publishers, 2007), 18.